September 19, 2012

 It's an exciting groove we've got going this year.
 More in-depth studies for Céline.
 New learning tools (i.e.: personal laptops and iPads), new activities in the community (Taekwondo), and lots of new books for inspiration.
 It's always exciting at the beginning, isn't it?

-These posts won't be a series like the elementary homeschool curriculum series I'm (in theory) finishing up.
+These posts won't be a series like the elementary homeschool curriculum series that (in theory) I'm finishing up.
 These late elementary and pre-high school years posts I have planned will be "this is what we're doing right now" type posts.
 Full of links and resources and probably a bunch of philosophy because I simply cannot write about what I do without writing about why I do it that way.
 So who knows, maybe it will become a series one day.

 For us, this is a time when we introduce more formal learning lessons - slowly and as needed by child and family.
 It's the time when my brain as homeschooling "master" starts to think beyond stories, art, and nature as the sum total of a child's curriculum.
 It's the time when we start to think more seriously about our childrens' unique gifts and challenges.
 Working to really support and encourage their gifts and help them address their specific learning challenges.